Project Amendments

 Moving the welfare building, which is currently approved to be constructed in the woodland area close to the site entrance off the B1416, helps to consolidate surface development to one area of the site, behind the landscaping and planting.

-Amended logistics strategy
+Amended logistics requirements

 Intermediate Shafts

+We have been able to construct the MTS using just one tunnel boring machine, when we had previously planned to use up to five.
 This means we can formally remove from our planning application the tunnel boring machine (TBM) launch shafts at Ladycross Plantation and Lockwood Beck.
-Instead, the planning application will seek to retain the existing shafts that were sunk to facilitate tunnel construction by the single TBM.
+Instead, the planning application seeks to retain the existing shafts that were sunk to facilitate tunnel construction by the single TBM.

 Ladycross Plantation

 Apart from the changes described above, the proposals for Ladycross Plantation are very similar to those previously approved.
+When the project is operational the shaft will be covered with a small agricultural style building.

+An emergency rescue winch, electrical infrastructure and a surface water pond will be the only other permanent development.
 The locations of the shaft and access road have moved from their original locations in our existing permission.

 Lockwood Beck